terrierteam/pyterrier_colbert/README.md

 dense_e2e = pytcolbert.set_retrieve() >> pytcolbert.index_scorer()
 ```

-A ColBERT re-ranker of BM25 can be formulated as follows:
+A ColBERT re-ranker of BM25 can be formulated as follows (you will need to have the [text saved in your Terrier index](https://pyterrier.readthedocs.io/en/latest/text.html)):

 ```python
 bm25 = pt.BatchRetrieve(terrier_index, wmodel="BM25", metadata=["docno", "text"])